 ...is based on the idea that words are similar if they themselves appear (in text corpora) near similar words.
-For example, to the extent that "quantitative," "mathematics," and "numerical" all tend to appear next to words like "engineer," "calculator," or "computer," one would conclude that "quantitative," "mathematics," and "numerical" have similar meanings to one another.
+For example, to the extent that "iv nurse," "icu nurse," and "rn coordinator" all tend to appear next to words like "patient," "care," or "blood" one would conclude that "rn" and "nurse" have similar meanings to one another.